 Instead of: Click here for this year's annual reports.

-If linking to a document in Word/PDF or other format, it is helpful to have the format type conveyed in the link, so users know it doesn't behave like a web link.
+If linking to a document in Word/PDF or other formats, convey the format type in the link, so users know it doesn't behave like a web link.

 Example link to a PDF: 2018-2019 Catalog (PDF)

 Western abbreviations and acronyms should first be used in accordance with the writer's guide, which indicates specific points they can be used in a document.

 They can also increase cognitive load for anyone using assistive technology, and may not always be clear to first-time users or visitors.
 "WWU" is seven syllables to pronounce, while "Western" is only two and much clearer when first reading it.